OpenEvalProject/evals/manuscripts/elife-71220/v2/manuscript.md

 ELOVL elongases contain a highly conserved multi-histidine motif (HxxHH) important for their catalytic activity.
 In ELOVL7 structure, this motif is located at the beginning of TM4 with a sequence of HVFHH (Nie et al., 2021; Figure 4b).
 Interestingly, TMEM120A has a sequence of WVFHH at the equivalent location of the 6-TM barrel (the beginning of TM3), almost identical to the histidine motif of ELOVL7.
 Furthermore, ELOVL elongases bind CoA derivatives as substrates or products and in the ELOVL7 structure a bound 3-keto acyl-CoA product is identified in the deep pocket of the 6-TM barrel (Nie et al., 2021).
 In TMEM120A structure, we also observed a piece of well-resolved electron density in the pocket of the 6-TM barrel that fits well with a CoA molecule (Figure 2f).
 Indeed, this bound ligand was confirmed to be CoA by other biochemical assays as discussed in the following section.

-## CoA binding in TMEM120A
+### CoA binding in TMEM120A

 To confirm the presence of CoA in the purified protein, we measured the CoA level in the protein sample using a commercially available CoA assay kit (﻿MAK034, Sigma-Aldrich).
 In this assay, CoA was used to develop a fluorescent product (Ex = 535 nm/Em = 587 nm) whose fluorometric measurement was then used to quantify CoA in the sample.
 As shown in Figure 5a, an assay of 4 mg/ml purified TMEM120A protein sample (~0.1 mM, calculated based on OD280) at various volumes yielded a CoA concentration of about 0.15 mM in the sample, matching reasonably well to the calculated concentration of CoA with 1:1 protein/ligand ratio (Figure 5a).

 ![Figure 5.](https://cdn.elifesciences.org/articles/71220/elife-71220-fig5-v2.jpg)

 **Figure 5.:** (a) Coenzyme A (CoA) assay.
 A blue standard curve is obtained from fluorometric measurements of various amounts of pure CoA provided in the assay kit.
 Red dots mark the measured CoA contents in 1, 3, 4, 5, and 7 μl of protein samples.
 The measure of CoA concentration in 4 mg/ml protein sample is 0.1564 ± 0.0027 mM (mean ± SEM, n = 5). (b) Liquid chromatography (LC) separation of extracted substrates from TMEM120A protein sample in liquid chromatography-tandem mass spectrometry (LC-MS/MS). (c) Precursor ion scan of peak 1 effluent using 303 Da (left) and 428 Da (right) fragments. (d) Precursor ion scan of peak 2 effluent using 428 Da fragments. (e) Fragmentation (product ion scan) of the 768 Da mass peak.
-Figure 5—source data 1.

 We also identified the bound CoA in TMEM120A sample using liquid chromatography-tandem mass spectrometry (LC-MS/MS).
 In this experiment, the bound ligand was extracted by precipitating the purified protein using methanol and the mass and fragmentation pattern of the ligand were analyzed using precursor ion (PI) scan method in MS data acquisition.
 Two major peaks with retention times of about 6.9 min and 7.8 min were observed during chromatographic separation (Figure 5b).
 Peak 1 was identified to be acetyl-CoA with a mass (m/z) of 810 Da when the two main product ions characteristic of acetyl-CoA fragmentation (303 Da and 428 Da) were used in the scan (Figure 5c).
 However, peak 2 exhibited a much higher intensity and was detected to have the mass of CoA (m/z = 768 Da) when using the main fragment of CoA at 428 Da in the PI scan (Figure 5d).
 A product ion scan of the 768 Da mass peak yielded the same fragmentation pattern as a CoA standard, confirming the identity of CoA in peak 2 (Figure 5e).
 Thus, LC-MS/MS analysis identified both CoA and acetyl-CoA in our protein sample.
 Combining this with our structural observation and the biochemical CoA assay, we suspect that CoA is likely the main ligand in the purified protein sample.